loading…

 2. Use cortex_enable_analyzer to enable "Abuse_Finder_3_0" with empty config.

-3. Use cortex_analyze_observable with data "8.8.8.8" to analyze the IP.
+3. Use cortex_analyze_observable with data "8.8.8.8" and fanOut=true to run

-Use cortex_analyze_observable with data "185.220.101.42"
+Use cortex_analyze_observable with data "185.220.101.42" and fanOut=true

-(no dataType needed - auto-detects as IP)
+(no dataType needed - auto-detects as IP).
+Or pass an `analyzers` allowlist

 Use cortex_cleanup_jobs with status "Failure", dryRun true to preview,